 Health services for OHP members not in managed care are paid directly by OHA.
-This is called fee-for-service (FFS) because OHA pays providers a fee for services they provide.
-It is also called an open card.
-Native Americans/ Alaska natives can be in a CCO, but can ask to change to Open Card OHP anytime.
-You can also ask to be on Open Card OHP if you are also on Medicare in addition to OHP.
+This is called fee-for-service to OHP.
 People on both Medicare and OHP can be in a CCO, but can ask to change their physical health benefit to Open Card OHP anytime.
 Any CCO member who has a medical reason to have FFS can ask to leave managed care.
 OHP Client Services at 1-800-273-0557 can help you understand and choose the best way to receive your health care.